Colombia Work Visa

+This is the right place to learn about the Colombia work visa.
 Congratulations on making the decision to live and work in Colombia!
 We think you’ll find, as many other foreigners have, that Colombia offers a high quality of living and a variety of business opportunities.
+The economy in Colombia is almost always ahead of other countries in South America.

 Now comes the paperwork.
 You want to make sure you follow the proper procedures to establish yourself and your business legally in Colombia.
-We have helped hundreds of ex-pats choose and apply for visas and set up their businesses, and we’re confident in our ability to help you do the same.
+We have helped hundreds of ex-pats choose and apply for visas and get started in Colombia.
+In case you can not get a work visa keep in mind we have set up hundreds of Colombian businesses for foreigners.

 It seems like a great plan: move to Colombia and get a job.
 However, a Colombian work visa might not be the easiest way for you to support yourself and get permission to stay long-term in Colombia.
 Like most countries in the world, Colombia protects its jobs for its citizens, so it’s not a simple matter for a foreigner to simply move to Colombia and start working.